pryv/dev-site/source/getting-started.md

 # Create an Open Pryv.io user

-You should first setup the installation of your own Open Pryv.io platform by following the guidelines in the README.md of the [Github repositery](https://github.com/pryv/open-pryv.io).
+You should first setup the installation of your own Open Pryv.io platform by following the guidelines in the README of the [Github repository](https://github.com/pryv/open-pryv.io).

 Once your platform is up and running, you can create a user account and launch the authentication process.

-1. Test your Open Pryv.io locally by running `yarn local` in your terminal
+1. Launch your Open Pryv.io locally by running `yarn local` in your terminal
 2. Open the registration page on the following link : [https://my-computer.rec.la:4443/www/access/register.html](https://my-computer.rec.la:4443/www/access/register.html).
 <p align="center">
 <img src="/assets/images/getting-started/register-open.png" alt="register-open" style="zoom:33%;" />